amachorro773-a11y/Live-Market-Sentiment-/README.md

 - By surfacing specific titles (like Bolt Data, Uber, or Garmin), it allows you to verify if a sentiment spike is driven by a sector-wide    event or a specific company's earnings report or product launch.

 # Why does this matter?
-1. When deciding what stock to buy from the technology sector, I use the Sentiment Pulse chart and check for "Cross-overs" where the moving average begins to trend sharply up or down, indicating a shift in the market's long-term consensus.\
+1. When deciding what stock to buy from the technology sector, I use the Sentiment Pulse chart and check for "Cross-overs" where the moving average begins to trend sharply up or down, indicating a shift in the market's long-term consensus.
-2. If the market seems good, meaning a shift upwards, I focus on the "Outliers" in the top corners of the Sentiment vs. Relevance chart, these are the high relevance, high sentiment articles that actually move stock prices.\
+2. If the market seems good, meaning a shift upwards, I focus on the "Outliers" in the top corners of the Sentiment vs. Relevance chart, these are the high relevance, high sentiment articles that actually move stock prices.
 3. If there are bullish stocks, on the top right, I view the Top 5 Headlines table to see the best sentiment stocks with the highest relevance towards Apple.
-If all seems great, I make my purchase.
+If all seems great, I make my purchase :)